 - time simplifying overly complex sentences, restructuring and shortening whole paragraphs, removing passive voice?

 If you look at your content and you have to re-read it, then you know the reviewer will have a hard time too.
 The value prop will likely be unclear.
 You may even have a hard time determining if you are compliant due to an obscured message.
-If you’re at ‘red team‘ stage looking at complex text, it’s probably too late to fix it.
+If you’re at the ‘red team‘ stage looking at the complex text, it’s probably too late to fix it.
 That’s a bad place to be.

-So, wouldn’t it be great to have very tightly written documents prior to red-team phase?
+So, wouldn’t it be great to have very tightly written documents prior to the red-team phase?
 And save review and editing time.